lukelevensaler/Organic-Morse-Solver/README.md

 # Part A: Optimizing Molecular Geometry

-This section describes the ab initio geometry optimization process using CCSD(T) level theory for maximum accuracy.
+This section describes the ab initio geometry optimization process, which is powered by Berny computations and Self-consistent field (SCF) evalutaions.

 ## A.1 Initial Geometry Setup
 - Input: Cartesian coordinates in XYZ format (Element x y z) in Angstrom units